Environmental Health and Climate Change

 NACHC Environmental Health and Climate Change Initiatives

-To support community health centers in addressing environmental health and climate change issues, NACHC facilitates discussion, learning, and resource sharing.
+To support Community Health Centers in addressing environmental health and climate change issues, NACHC facilitates discussion, learning, and resource sharing.
 Below we touch on a few key on-going initiatives.

-Power for Health
+Climate for Health Ambassador

-NACHC is working to address insecurity through a collaboration with the Cardinal Health Foundation.
+NACHC is working to address food insecurity through a collaboration with the Cardinal Health Foundation.
 We support community health centers in building partnership with food banks, leading to improved access to healthier food choices and management of chronic diseases.

 Contact Jessica Hinshaw, Program Manager of Environmental Health Initiatives at firstname.lastname@example.org with any comments or inquiries.